Push and Pull Film Processing Explained

 Babylon 13 pulled one stop to ISO 6.
 Reducing development softens the contrast and preserves the highlights across the landscape, giving this road scene a long tonal scale shaped entirely in Liquid Light Lab’s fresh-chemistry workflow.

-How Liquid Light Lab Executes Push and Pull Processing
+How Liquid Light Lab Handles Push and Pull Processing

 Colour photograph shot on Kodak Aerocolor 100 pulled one stop to ISO 50, developed at Liquid Light Lab using fresh chemistry to reduce contrast and preserve highlight detail for a smoother tonal rendering.